-7. Of the formal statutory that is in financial difficulties, which one (if any) enables the company to continue to trade and continue to explore either: (a) a consensual deal with creditors that will see the company itself survive; or (b) an orderly sale of the company's assets/business?
+7. Of the formal statutory procedures available to a company that is in financial difficulties, which one (if any) enables the company to continue to trade and continue to explore either: (a) a consensual deal with creditors that will see the company itself survive; or (b) an orderly sale of the company's assets/business?

-Any consensual deal with creditors of a company that is in financial difficulties is procedures available to a company subject to Russian insolvency (bankruptcy) law requirements.
-Once bankruptcy proceedings are initiated against the company, any transactions entered into by the company during a certain period (from one (1) month to three (3) years) preceding the bankruptcy filing, may be invalidated by a court if it is proven that the transaction is a "suspicious transaction" or a "preferential transaction".
+Of the formal statutoryAny consensual deal with creditors of a company that is in financial difficulties isprocedures available to a companysubject to Russian insolvency (bankruptcy) law requirements.
+Once bankruptcythat is in financial difficulties,proceedings are initiated against the company, any transactions entered into by thewhich one (if any) enables thecompany during a certain period (from one (1) month to three (3) years) precedingcompany to continue to trade andthe bankruptcy filing, may be invalidated by a court if it is proven that thecontinue to explore either:transaction is a "suspicious transaction" or a "preferential transaction".